cosmos/cosmos-sdk/docs/learn/advanced/12-simulation.md

 The Cosmos SDK offers a full fledged simulation framework to fuzz test every message defined by a module.

-On the Cosmos SDK, this functionality is provided by [`SimApp`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/simapp/app_v2.go), which is a
-`Baseapp` application that is used for running the [`simulation`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/simulation) module.
-This module defines all the simulation logic as well as the operations for randomized parameters like accounts, balances etc.
+On the Cosmos SDK, this functionality is provided by [`SimApp`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/simapp/app_v2.go), which is a `Baseapp` application that is used for running the [`simulation`](https://github.com/cosmos/cosmos-sdk/blob/23cf89cce1882ba9c8280e64735ae200504bfdce/simsx/README.md#L1) package.
+This package defines all the simulation logic as well as the operations for randomized parameters like accounts, balances etc.

 ## Goals

 The blockchain simulator tests how the blockchain application would behave under real life circumstances by generating and sending randomized messages.
 The goal of this is to detect and debug failures that could halt a live chain, by providing logs and statistics about the operations run by the simulator as well as exporting the latest application state when a failure was found.

 Its main difference with integration testing is that the simulator app allows you to pass parameters to customize the chain that's being simulated.
 This comes in handy when trying to reproduce bugs that were generated in the provided operations (randomized or not).

 ## Simulation commands

 The simulation app has different commands, each of which tests a different failure type:

 * `AppImportExport`: The simulator exports the initial app state and then it creates a new app with the exported `genesis.json` as an input, checking for inconsistencies between the stores.
 * `AppSimulationAfterImport`: Queues two simulations together.
 The first one provides the app state (_i.e_ genesis) to the second.
 Useful to test software upgrades or hard-forks from a live chain.
 * `AppStateDeterminism`: Checks that all the nodes return the same values, in the same order.
 * `BenchmarkInvariants`: Analysis of the performance of running all modules' invariants (_i.e_ sequentially runs a [benchmark](https://pkg.go.dev/testing/#hdr-Benchmarks) test).
 An invariant checks for differences between the values that are on the store and the passive tracker.
 Eg: total coins held by accounts vs total supply tracker.
 * `FullAppSimulation`: General simulation mode.
 Runs the chain and the specified operations for a given number of blocks.
 Tests that there're no `panics` on the simulation.
 It does also run invariant checks on every `Period` but they are not benchmarked.
+* `FuzzFullAppSimulation`: Runs general simulation mode with the [go fuzzer](https://go.dev/doc/security/fuzz/) to find panics.
+* `AppStateDeterminism`: Runs a few seeds many times to test that the apphash is deterministic across the runs.

 Each simulation must receive a set of inputs (_i.e_ flags) such as the number of blocks that the simulation is run, seed, block size, etc.